radiant-rstats/docs/basics/app/correlation.md

 Create a correlation matrix of the selected variables.
 Correlations and p.values are provided for each variable pair.
 To show only those correlations above a certain (absolute) level, use the correlation cutoff box.

-> Note: Correlations can be calculated for variables of type `numeric`, `integer`, and `date`.
-Variables of other types with no more than two unique levels are transformed into 0-1 dummies and can also be selected.
-For these variable types, the first level is converted to a 1 and the second to a 0.
+Note: Correlations can be calculated for variables of type `numeric`, `integer`, `date`, and `factor`.
+When variables of type factor are included the `Adjust for categorical variables` box should be checked.
+When correlations are estimated with adjustment, variables that are of type `factor` will be treated as either dichotomous (2-levels) or polytomous (> 2-levels).
+All other variables will be treated as continuous.

 <p align="center"><img src="figures_basics/correlation_summary.png"></p>